 If your child requires medication at school (either on a regular basis or in case of an emergency) or if your child has a serious condition such as asthma or a life threatening allergy (peanut, bee sting, etc.), please contact the office.
 There are specific forms to be completed prior to the administration of medications.
 Please be aware that we have a number of students at Maplehurst who have a life threatening food allergies.
 We are requesting that our families refrain from sending any food with any nut products to school.
 In addition, students are not to share food items with others in the school.

 The Maplehurst School Council, as defined by the Ministry of Education, is an advisory group of elected parents, educators and appointed community members whose role is to provide ideas and opinions to assist the Principal, and where appropriate, school board trustees in their decision making on educational issues.
-The advice given should be based on the general views of the school community and the best interests of all students.
-School councils must operate within the Ministry of Education and Training and school board policies and procedures.
-Maplehurst school council meetings are held monthly and all parents are welcome to attend.
+Maplehurst school council meetings are held on the first Monday of the month and all parents are welcome to attend.
 Elections for voting member positions are held in September.